-Alison is actively involved in the framework of Illinois military and veteran communities.
-She has served on the Host Committee for the 2016 Department of the Navy’s Warrior Games in Chicago, as a member of the Illinois Discharged Servicemember Task Force and the Armed Forces Council of Chicago.
-Alison is an Honorary Member of the 33rd Infantry Brigade Combat Team, Illinois Secretary of State Jesse White’s Veterans Advisory Council, and is a member of the Steering Committee for the Chicago Navy Memorial project.
+Alison is an Honorary Member of the 33rd Infantry Brigade Combat Team, Illinois National Guard, and has served on the Host Committee for the 2016 Department of the Navy’s Warrior Games, Illinois Secretary of State Jesse White’s Veterans Advisory Council and the Steering Committee for the Chicago Navy Memorial project.
 In 2010, she received the Department of the Army’s Patriotic Civilian Service award in recognition for exemplary service in support of the mission of the U.S. Army.

 More from the USO